Medium Beast, Unaligned

 How to run Giant Wolf Spider

-A spider on the party's side requires a hook, and the cleanest one is a druid or ranger PC who has befriended the local pack.
-The spider is unaligned and operates on instinct, but Animal Friendship, a high Animal Handling check, or sustained feeding can produce something that follows the party for a session or two.
-It is not a pet.
-It is a wild predator that has decided this group is part of its loose hunting territory.
+A giant wolf spider on the party's side needs a hook.
+A druid or ranger befriended the pack.
+Animal Friendship or sustained feeding produces a creature that follows the party for a few sessions.
+It's not a pet.
+It's a wild predator that decided this group is part of its hunting territory.

 Use the spider as a scout.
-With Stealth +7, climb 40 ft., 60 ft. darkvision, and 10 ft. blindsight, it is a near-perfect dungeon advance party.
-Send it ahead of the formation, let it climb up to a vantage, and have the druid relay what it sees through Speak With Animals or shared sense magic.
-In combat the spider's job is opportunistic strikes against creatures the party has already engaged.
-With 11 HP and no listed attack actions in this stat block, it will not survive a direct exchange, so use it for flanking and to draw a single attack of opportunity per round away from a wounded PC.
+Stealth +7, climb 40 feet, Darkvision 60 feet, Blindsight 10 feet make it a perfect dungeon advance party.
+Send it ahead to climb a vantage, and relay what it sees through Speak With Animals.
+In combat, the spider strikes opportunistically against already-engaged enemies.
+11 HP and Bite at +5 for 1d4+3 plus 2d4 poison means it dies in a focused fight.
+Use it for flanking and drawing one opportunity attack per round away from a wounded ally.

-The relationship has a clock.
-The first time the party leaves the spider's territory, it does not follow.
-The first time food is scarce, it eats one of the horses.
-Plan for the parting and make it specific.
+The relationship has a timer.
+The first time the party leaves the spider's territory, it doesn't follow.
+The first time food runs scarce, it eats a horse.
+Plan the parting and make it hurt.

 Stat block from the System Reference Document 5.2.1 © Wizards of the Coast LLC, used under the Creative Commons Attribution 4.0 license.